deel-ai/deel-lip/README.md

 ## Acknowledgments

-This project received funding from the French ”Investing for the Future – PIA3” program within the Artiﬁcial and Natural Intelligence Toulouse Institute (ANITI).
+This project received funding from the French ”Investing for the Future – PIA3” program within the Artificial and Natural Intelligence Toulouse Institute (ANITI).
 The authors gratefully acknowledge the support of the [DEEL project](https://www.deel.ai/).